MadMando/ai-setup-with_docker/README.md

    - Right click and open as administrator

    - WARNING!
 This is for personal computers only.
 I would not recommend installing it on a work or school computer!
-   - PERMISSIONS- to continue you would need to allow the script to run, to do so you would need to give unrestricted access to run script to current user.
-   -    this is where I would recommend to use the manual installation.  once don,e you can revoke unrestricted access.
-   -    to give permission run the following command in the powershell  ``` Set-ExecutionPolicy Unrestricted -Scope CurrentUser ```
-   -    Hit R for run once.

 ---

 ## Quick Start
+Security Note:
+Avoid using automated scripts from untrusted sources (I can be trusted, but you don't know m,e so it's up to you!) as they pose security risks.
+For best practices, review the script contents before running it.

-### **Option 1: Use the Script**
+### **Option 1: Use the Script**  dont do this its a bad idea!  too many security issues!
+Just go to option 2!

+   - PERMISSIONS- to continue you would need to allow the script to run, and you would need to give unrestricted access to run the script to the current user.
+   -    this is where I would recommend using the manual installation.
+Once you do, you can revoke unrestricted access.
+   -    to give permission, run the following command in the PowerShell  ``` Set-ExecutionPolicy Unrestricted -Scope CurrentUser ```
+   -    Hit R for run once.

 For an automated setup, download the following files from this repository:
 - [docker_ai_setup.ps1](./docker_ai_setup.ps1)
 - click the download button, looks like an arrow in a bucket near the top of the code.